terryaney/Documentation.Camelot/KatApp.Vue.md

 Property Type: `string`; Optional
 Provide a `prefix` to the input scope that could be displayed before the actual input (i.e. with Bootstrap [input-group](#https://getbootstrap.com/docs/5.0/forms/input-group/) markup).

-The value can also be provided via the `rbl-input.prefix` RBL Framework calculation value.
+The value can also be provided via the `rbl-input.prefix` RBLe Framework calculation value.

 #### IKaInputModel.suffix

 Property Type: `string`; Optional
 Provide a `suffix` to the input scope that could be displayed after the actual input (i.e. with Bootstrap [input-group](#https://getbootstrap.com/docs/5.0/forms/input-group/) markup).

-The value can also be provided via the `rbl-input.suffix` RBL Framework calculation value.
+The value can also be provided via the `rbl-input.suffix` RBLe Framework calculation value.

 #### IKaInputModel.maxLength

 Property Type: `number`; Optional
 Provide a `maxLength` to the input scope that could be used to limit the length of textual inputs.

-The value can also be provided via the `rbl-input.max-length` RBL Framework calculation value.
+The value can also be provided via the `rbl-input.max-length` RBLe Framework calculation value.

 #### IKaInputModel.displayFormat